• Skip to main content

 What to Serve with Biryani

-Biryani is a stand-alone dish, and a simple raita or herbed yogurt will be enough alongside it.
-If you’re serving it for guests, kebabs like Aloo Ki Tikki (Potato Cakes) or Shami Kebab would work well.
+If you’re serving it for guests, kebabs like Aloo Ki Tikki (Potato Cakes), Chapli Kabab, or Shami Kebab would pair well.
 If you want to make the spread elaborate, a curry like this Easy Instant Pot Beef Curry (Stew) or Beef Kofta Curry would be wonderful along with naan.
 Vegetarian options like this Baingan Bharta or Zucchini Curry also work great.

 Chicken Biryani on a large platter with a rice spoon, a glass of water, and yogurt raita on the side